MaorAssayag/Hawking/README.md

 ## A real-time communication system for deaf and blind people

 ### Short description
-Hawking was created to enable deaf-blind people to coomunicate verbally with any person.
+Hawking was created to enable deaf-blind people to communicate verbally with any person.

 The application can perform Speech-to-Braille and Braille-to-Speech operations in Hebrew & English with appropriate accessibility indicators so that the conversation is well executed and continuous for both the speaker and the deaf-blind person.